opf/openproject/docs/api/apiv3/example/README.md

 ![OAuth2 postman configure](./oauth2-postman-configure.png)

-There are a couple of fields in that form but most of the information can simply be copied over:
+Please use the following instructions to set these fields for you:

-* Token Name: Freely choosable field
+* Token Name: Freely choosable field, for example "Token Name"
 * Grant Type: Choose "Authorization Code"
-* Callback URL: Copy from OpenProject
+* **Callback URL**: This is the callback URL of the _client_ _application_.
+With Postman 9.6 this is "https://oauth.pstmn.io/v1/callback".
+Postman automatically fills this field with this URL when you select "Authorize using browser".
+However, you have to uncheck "Authorize using browser" afterwards again, please see below.
+* Authorize using browser: Please leave unchecked.
-* Auth URL: Copy from OpenProject
+* Auth URL: Copy from OpenProject, for example "http://localhost:3000/oauth/authorize"
-* Access Token URL: Copy from OpenProject
+* Access Token URL: Copy from OpenProject, for example "http://localhost:3000/oauth/token"
-* Client ID: Copy from OpenProject
+* Client ID: Copy from OpenProject, for example "sTx_pT7DU7ixLeUtYQ1UpqOjUVRFilgUleTWV-nyPVA"
-* Client Secret: Copy from OpenProject
+* Client Secret: Copy from OpenProject, for example "DsPlyDgxv5P7yzzRtRclBAI63o-PdpzgwGxfgVLpi_U"
-* Scope: Type in "api_v3" as we chose that in OpenProject
+* Scope: Please use "api_v3" as we chose that in OpenProject
 * State: You can leave this blank
+* Client Authentication: Please use "Send as Basic Auth header"

 After having provided the necessary information, you can press the "Request Token" button which will result in a browser being shown in which the user, not the client as it will impersonate the user, can log in:

 ![OAuth2 postman login](./oauth2-postman-login.png)

 Using the UI credentials, be that username and password or any authentication provider e.g. Google, the user now authenticates and is asked whether she/he wants to grant the client application, Postman in this case, access on her/his behalf.

 ![OAuth2 postman grant](./oauth2-postman-grant.png)